Coney Green Substation Site, Oswestry

 The Brief:

-Scottish Power required our expertise to reconfigure one of their electricity substation sites.
-They needed to demolish an existing structure that was situated in a conservation area and potentially harboured the underground remains of a section of medieval town walls.
+Scottish Power required our expertise to reconfigure one of their electricity substation sites situated in the Oswestry Conservation Area.
+The client needed to demolish an existing historic structure that was no longer fit for purpose.
+Further heritage issues included the potential for significant archaeological remains.
 The client aimed to visually unify the site, which had evolved in a piecemeal fashion over the years, and to deliver the scheme in a timely manner.

 We Delivered: